Facts and Figures

 Did you know that the Austrian Development Agency (ADA) maintains 13 field offices and has supported about 3,500 projects worth EUR 1 billion in the last ten years?
 These and many other important facts and figures on the Austrian Development Agency and Austrian development assistance are available here:

 AUSTRIAN OFFICIAL DEVELOPMENT ASSISTANCE

-The share of Austria’s official development assistance payments (ODA) has continued to rise since 2011 and amounted to EUR 1,193 million in 2015, equivalent to 0,35 per cent of gross national income (GNI).
+The share of Austria’s official development assistance payments (ODA) amounted to EUR 1.09 billion in 2017, equivalent to 0.3 per cent of gross national income (GNI).

 WHAT COUNTS AS DEVELOPMENT ASSISTANCE?

 Due to its membership in the OECD Development Assistance Committee, Austria is obliged to publish the amount of its annual official development assistance.
 This reporting requirement is the only way to ascertain whether and to what extent (DAC)member states have met agreed targets.

 Official development assistance (ODA) consists of payments from public funds that meet certain criteria and are allocated to developing countries.
 Jointly defined by the member states and set out in the reporting guidelines, the criteria aim at ensuring the international comparability of results.

 Based on the statistical reports, the OECD Development Assistance Committee publishes the annual results in international comparison: With provisional data on the previous reporting year, initial trends are published in spring with detailed final results of official development assistance from individual states published in a report at the end of the year.

 Official development assistance (ODA) comprises funding from the Federal Government and the federal states and municipalities that is approved by the OECD Development Assistance Committee.